jwohland/wind_n_solar/README.md

 #### Data available through zenodo
-Ensemble mean 3h gridbox level PV and wind power generation and country level aggregates are available via zenodo.
+Ensemble mean 3h gridbox level PV and wind power generation and country level aggregates are available via zenodo (https://zenodo.org/record/4280851).
 The corresponding processing is documented in **zenodo/prep_move_zenodo.py**.
 An example plotting script for the data available on zenodo is provided in **zenodo/example.py**.